fijimunkii/realtime.js/README.md

 Enjoy working with JavaScript?
 Me too.

-I thought it was about time for a framework for calling functions at specific times.
+I thought it was about time for a framework to call functions at specific times of the day.

 One could always simply run:
 ```